kirillperesh/project_portfolio/README.md

-# project_portfolio
+# E-commerce Django project
-Django project for portfolio purposes
+A Django project for resume purposes